nexusformat/definitions/manual/source/introduction.rst

     Extra information required to
     describe a particular group or field,
     such as the data units,
     can be stored as a data attribute.
+Attributes can also be given at the file level of an HDF5 file.

 .. index::
    link